clarka77/wpbuild1/wp-content/plugins/woo-stripe-payment/readme.txt

 9. Stripe Link for high conversion

 == Changelog ==
+= 3.3.48 - 9/3/23 =
+* Fixed - For local payment methods like P24 etc, unset address properties that are empty.
+Some merchants remove address fields like billing_country so remove those in requests to Stripe to prevent API validation errors.
+* Fixed - If Link is used to pay for a renewal, update the subscriptions payment method ID.
+* Updated - If a subscription is set to manual because it was created using another plugin, update the payment method when the renewal order is paid for.
 = 3.3.47 - 8/31/23 =
 * Added - Support for Level3 data which can decrease processing fees.
 This is a beta feature offered by Stripe and only US merchants are eligible at this time.
 * Added - Link support for the Stripe inline form